M-Sabrina/the-docker-handbook/README.md

 [https://github.com/fhsinchy/docker-handbook-projects/](https://github.com/fhsinchy/docker-handbook-projects/)

-You can find the complete code in the [completed](https://github.com/fhsinchy/docker-handbook-projects/tree/completed) branch.
+There are two directories in the `master` branch.
+The `starter` directory contains the project codes without any containerization applied and the `containerized` directory contains the project cods alongside necessary instructions for containerization.

 ## Contributions

-This article is completely open-source and quality contributions are more than welcomed.
+This book is completely open-source and quality contributions are more than welcomed.
 You can find the full content in the following repository:

 [https://github.com/fhsinchy/the-docker-handbook](https://github.com/fhsinchy/the-docker-handbook)